dhruvjain/CNN-VIS/readme.md

 <br>

-This is the Project which we did during our internship at <a href="http://cvlab-dresden.de/" target="_blank">Computer Vision Lab Dresden</a> under the guidance of People at CVLD and CGV.
+This is the Project which we did during our internship at [Computer Vision Lab Dresden] (http://cvlab-dresden.de/) {:target="_blank"} under the guidance of People at CVLD and CGV.

 ## Overview